 Flex Courses offer students maximum flexibility in accessing and scheduling their weekly course material.
 Pre-recorded lectures delivered by the Lecturer can be accessed anytime through the online classroom, allowing students the freedom to schedule their own learning.
 Flex Courses also have interactive learning as their core, providing students with synchronous and asynchronous learning opportunities via required live Preceptor discussion sessions and online forums.

 At the heart of our courses are discussion sessions – weekly or bi-weekly small-group conversations that give students an opportunity to converse with their peers about the course’s lectures, readings, and related topics.

 This sort of direct engagement is one of the critical components many online degree programs often fail to incorporate into their curricula.
 At Signum, however, we want to make sure that students are working together to share ideas, ask questions, and debate issues related to the course topic.
 Discussion sessions are conducted using our classroom software and guided by Preceptors.
 Auditors who enroll at the discussion auditor level will also participate in weekly or bi-weekly discussion sessions.
-The maximum size for each discussion group is twelve participants (eight for our language-learning classes).
+The maximum size for each discussion group is twelve participants (ten for our language-learning classes).

 Courses are offered during three 12-week terms each year.
 Signum’s course weeks run Monday through Sunday, and all times are listed as Eastern Standard or Eastern Daylight.

 The Signum classroom uses conferencing software to connect students with Lecturers and Preceptors during live lectures and discussions.

 During lectures in Live Courses (usually two each week per course), students and auditors can log into the live lecture to watch and listen to the lecturer’s presentation.